Wednesday, August 12, 2020

 Hmm.

 "It was all so long ago now that I'm not even quite sure why we were like that, but I think maybe I was jealous of him back then.
 Which is funny, because I was always more popular than him.
 But he was more..."
-Fred paused long that Colt wasn't sure he was going to complete that thought. "...Independent.
+Fred paused for so long that Colt wasn't sure he was going to complete that thought. "...Independent.
 Yeah.
 That's what it was.
 I, ah...
 I had to deal with a lot of expectations when I was younger.
 From family, especially, but also from friends.
 Felt trapped, in some ways.
 And meanwhile, he was just... a rebel.
 Did whatever he wanted and usually got away with it, probably because no one expected much form him in the first place.
 Except maybe me.
 I could always tell how competent he was, no matter how much he pretended otherwise in front of other people.
 Heh.
 I'd like to think I brought the best out of him whenever I provoked him."

 Sweet Cocora, Colt hadn't expected this to turn into a fucking therapy session.
 It seemed a little inappropriate, but he wasn't about to tell the guy to stop talking.

 "I still find it a little strange that a punk like him went on to become Orden's sheriff."
 Fred chortled with apparent nostalgia.
-"Sometimes, I wonder if he did it just that he would have an excuse to keep hassling me after I took over my family's business.
+"Sometimes, I wonder if he did it just so that he would have an excuse to keep hassling me after I took over my family's business.
 But, ah... in any case... a couple years ago, the bad blood between us was all washed away in an instant.
 I, ah... suffered a loss, and he, ah..."
 Fred turned away and fell silent for a while.

 Colt waited for him.